 Each customer is approved a loan that best meets their needs and poses the least risk.
 They make sure that the customer is aware of the costs of the loan and is prepared to meet them.

-Their installment loans can help clients weather a storm until their circumstances change for the better.
+Their instalment loans can help clients weather a storm until their circumstances change for the better.

-For more info please see our charges page.
+For more info please check your eligibility here.